 What happens during a treatment?

-Kellen will spend the first 10 to 20 minutes asking you about your symptoms and talking about the treatment plan.
-After the needles are inserted, Kellen will leave the room and you will have 30 to 40 minutes to rest with the needles in your body.
+At the beginning of your treatment Kellen will ask you about your symptoms and answer any questions you have.
+Based on that information, they will determine which points to use to address your pain.
+After the needles are inserted, Kellen will move on to the next patient and you will have 40 minutes to rest with the needles in your body.
 It takes 28 minutes for qi to cycle through all of the 12 main channels in the body.
 It is good to focus the mind on the breath or the body part that needs healing.
 Many people fall asleep during acupuncture, which is a great way to spend time during the treatment.

 Is there anything inside the needle?